-Lectures, seminar discussions and debates, presentations, case study analysis, and observation and reflection on field trip will synthesise relevant concepts and theories as well as discuss topical issues which the students will be called upon to further explore through independent guided learning activities.
-These L&T activities are designed explicitly to develop students’ critical ability and comprehension of the issues addressed through active and engaged learning
+Lectures, seminar discussions and debates, presentations, case study analysis, and observation and reflection on field trip will synthesize relevant concepts and theories as well as discuss topical issues which the students will be called upon to further explore through independent guided learning activities.
+These L&T activities are designed explicitly to develop students¿ critical ability and comprehension of the issues addressed through active and engaged learning which will:

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

-Upon accessing the reading list, please search for the module using the module code: MANM050
+Upon accessing the reading list, please search for the module using the module code: MAN3232

-Global and Cultural Capabilities: The module revolves around the development and management of visitor attractions from a global perspective.
-Students develop an understanding of the influence of different global and intercultural settings in the management of visitor attractions and how these can turn specific problems or barriers.
-Since students are from different countries with diverse cultural backgrounds, class discussions and seminar exercises will be used to reinforce students’ global and cultural capabilities.
+Global and Cultural Capabilities: The module revolves around the development and management of visitor attraction from a global perspective.
+Students develop an understanding of influence of global, cultural difference and diversity on visitor attraction management as well as identifying ethical issues related to the management of visitor attraction such as social inclusion and inequality.
+As a class is a mix of students who are from different countries and have different cultural background, class discussion, seminars and group work, will reinforce students¿ global and cultural capabilities.

 Programmes this module appears in

 |International Tourism Management BSc (Hons)||1||Optional||A weighted aggregate mark of 40% is required to pass the module|